IgnacioBarraza/AnimeHub_Backend/README.md

    ```

 3. **Configure Environment Variables**
-   - Create a `.env` file in the root directory and add the following:
+   - Create a `.env` file in the root directory:
      ```plaintext
      PORT=5000
      MONGO_URI=your_mongodb_connection_string